-Spouses, registered partners and cohabiting partners
+Spouses and cohabiting partners

 Please note that the information on this page is a simplified and edited version of the rules.
 If you are in doubt about the rules, or you want further information about the rules, please contact the Danish Immigration Service

-Guidance for young people
+Guidance system for young people

 The Danish Immigration Service has a special guidance system for young people.
 The guidance system is aimed at young people of both genders, which is about to enter into a marriage that is not entered into by his/hers own request.
+Read more about the guidance system for young people.

 Requirements for family reunification with a spouse/partner

 There is a number of requirements that must normally be met in order for you to be granted family reunification.
+There are requirements relating to both spouses as well as specific requirements relating to each of the two spouses.
+There are also requirements relating to the marriage.

 Under each requirement is a link to a more in-depth description of the requirement as well as information about the possibilities of dispensation/exemption.